The Rise of the Antichrist

 - 2014 22 Aug

-In the previous lesson, we focused on Satan’s ousting from heaven and his subsequent persecution of the Jews.
-In today’s reading, we witness the rise of the antichrist, who will come into great power during the tribulation period.
+In this Scripture passage, we witness the rise of the antichrist, who will come into great power during the tribulation period.
 With your Bible still accessible, consider the following insights on the biblical text, verse by verse.
 The below points about the antichrist will help us understand what he is, what he will do, signs and events around his rise to power, and ultimately his goal.

-This beast rises out of the sea.
-The sea refers to the Gentile nations (Revelation 17:15), indicating that the antichrist will be a Gentile.
+- A Gentile - This beast "rises out of the sea" - The sea refers to the Gentile nations (Revelation 17:15), indicating that the antichrist will be a Gentile.
 “Anti” can mean “instead of ” or “against” or “opposed to.”
 So “antichrist” can mean “instead of Christ,” “against Christ,” or “opposed to Christ.”
 The antichrist is the “man of lawlessness,” the “son of destruction,” who will lead the world into rebellion against God (2 Thessalonians 2:3-10; Revelation 11:7) and deceive multitudes (Revelation 19:20).

 Some Bible expositors say the seven heads are the principal rulers of the antichrist’s revived Roman Empire.
 Others suggest that the seven heads may be successive world empires—Egypt, Assyria, Babylon, Medo-Persia, Greece, Rome, and the antichrist’s revived Roman Empire.
 Still others say the seven heads represent seven mountains (Revelation 17:9).
 A mountain can symbolize a kingdom (see Daniel 2:34-45).
 This may be a veiled reference to Rome, which was built on seven hills (Revelation 17:18).
 All these views support the idea that antichrist’s kingdom will be a revived Roman Empire.

-And blasphemous names on its heads (13:1): These point to the antichrist’s character—he will have a mouth full of blasphemy (Revelation 13:5-6) and will exalt himself above all that is called God or that is worshiped (2 Thessalonians 2:4).
+- Will Blasphemy - "and blasphemous names on its heads" (13:1): These point to the antichrist’s character—he will have a mouth full of blasphemy (Revelation 13:5-6) and will exalt himself above all that is called God or that is worshiped (2 Thessalonians 2:4).

-Its feet were like a bear’s (13:2): The bear in Daniel’s account refers to Medo-Persia (Daniel 7:5), well known for its strength and fierceness in battle (Isaiah 13:17-18).
+- Fierce - "its feet were like a bear’s" (13:2): The bear in Daniel’s account refers to Medo-Persia (Daniel 7:5), well known for its strength and fierceness in battle (Isaiah 13:17-18).
 Such strength and fierceness will certainly characterize the antichrist and his forces.

 A comparison of Revelation 13:2 with Daniel 7 reveals that the final world empire of the antichrist—a revived Roman Empire—will be rooted in all the previous empires.
 It will unite in a single kingdom the evil and power that characterized all the previous kingdoms.